Master the soul of Android Fragment development: in-depth analysis of Fragment (middle)

 Through comprehensive theoretical analysis, vivid example code and practical experience sharing, this article will help you thoroughly master the use skills of Fragment in Android application development, and improve code maintainability and user experience.
 Now, let's start this exciting Fragment journey together!

-In Android applications, usually between Activity and Fragment Data communication is required between fragments.
+In Android applications, data communication is usually required between activities and fragments, and between fragments and fragments.
 For this cross level communication, we have a variety of options, and each method has its own application scenarios.
 Next, let's disassemble them one by one.

 When Fragment needs to transfer data to host activity, there are several common ways: